MichaelDalton7/computer-pointer-controller/README.md

       weights file (.xml and .bin files).
 This path should include the model name but not the file extension

-Optional arguments:
-  -i or --input

-      The path to the input video file.
-If no input file path is specified then the application will try to use the video camera.

   -d or --device

       The device type that inference should be run on.
 If